 Once when I was in A&E, a lady came with a small abscess.
 I told her, ‘The abscess has not matured yet, I’ll give you some antibiotics and you come back in four or five days.’
 She was very agitated and started shouting, ‘I want ‘to… die’, I want to die’.
 I didn’t know what was going on.
 So, I asked the nurse in charge to come and said, ‘I’m trying to do what is best for her and she is shouting and screaming’.
 The nurse said, ‘She is not saying that she wants to die, she is saying that she wants it today’!
-I was pulled up by a white consultant for my
+I was pulled up by a white consultant for my poor communication skills.

 I wanted to be a paediatric consultant but was told bluntly that this speciality was not for International Medical Graduates (IMGs).
 I was advised by well-meaning white senior doctors to either choose a less popular speciality like geriatrics, psychiatry, and accident & emergencies, or to pick up a career in general practice.